skovhus/skovhus.dev/src/content/blog/software-engineering-principles/index.md

 ## Don't jump too quickly into solution mode

-Solving problems is fun – usually more fun than planning.
+Solving problems is fun—usually more fun than planning.
 But you might find yourself jumping into solution-mode before understanding the problem.
 Instead, incorporate asking questions:
 - What problem are we trying to solve?
 - What ideas do we have to solve it?
 - What are the positive and negative implications?